sheikhhaziq/gnim-template/README.md

 # Gnim template for a Gtk4 Application

-A simple Todo list application.
+A simple example application using Gnim and Gtk4.

-1. give the project a name in
+1. give the project a name in `meson.build`
-   - `meson.build`
-   - `flake.nix` (or delete this when not using nix)
 2. `pnpm install`
 3. `pnpm run dev`

 ## TODO

+- [x] nix flake example
-- [ ] add flatpak support
+- [ ] add flatpak example